taylorshuang/Open-Grants-Program/applications/cess.md

 ## Future Plans

-We will continue to improve the substrate-based CESS blockchain and provide reusable modules for the substrate FRAME, and provide the required storage space and verifications of storage proof for more users through Polkadot ecosystem since our project can verify the authenticity of storage space or data.
+We will continue to improve the substrate-based CESS blockchain and provide reusable modules for the substrate FRAME.
+The next phase of our project is to implement CESS  protocol for decentralized cloud on-chain data sharing platform.

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Web3 Foundation Website

-We already have a design prototype and pilots, and no any teams who have already contributed financially to the project.
-We have not applied for any other grants with this exact project.
+We have already implemented a design prototype and pilot test system.
+We have not applied for any other grants so far.